 Piazza della Santissima Annunziata

-The area of the piazza was chosen in 1250 as a space for a little church.
-At the time the piazza lay in open countryside outside the walls of Florence, in an area called Cafaggio.
+The area of the piazza was chosen in 1250 as a space for a church by the Florentine members of the Servite Order.
+At the time the piazza lay in open countryside outside the main city walls of Florence, in an area called Cafaggio.

 The Spedale degli Innocenti is inspired by classical models that Brunelleschi studied in Rome.
-Under the loggia of the hospital, is still possible to observe the famous wheel where you could anonymously leave babies by placing them into a cavity that opened as the wheel turned.
-Ophans were called "Innocents", which is still how they are commonly called in Florence.
-The Spedale today houses a museum as well as some offices of UNICEF.
+Under the loggia of the hospital, it is still possible to observe the famous "wheel" where one could anonymously leave new born babies by placing them into a cavity that opened as the wheel turned.
+Ophans were called "Innocents" (Innocenti), which is still how they are commonly called in Florence.
+The Spedale today houses a fine painting museum as well as some offices of UNICEF.

 Since November 2006, the ancient entrance to the National Archaeological Museum of Florence has been reopened in the piazza, after being closed due to major damage from the flood of Florence in 1966.

 VideosHere are a couple of very good videos showing the piazza in depth: